If you’re serious about reaching your full running potential, then you’re in the right place.

 If you want to get stronger, you need to lift more weights.

-If you want to improve your running, you need, of course, you MUST run.
+If you want to improve your running, you MUST run.

-That’s the only way to achieve your running goals whether you dream running for a half an hour without fainting, losing an X amount of pounds, or becoming a competitive long distance athlete.
+It’s the only way to achieve your running goals, whether you dream of running for a half an hour without fainting, losing a certain amount of weight, or becoming a competitive long-distance athlete.

 It’s all about the action you take.